thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 where $i \in I$ if the substring is found, and $i = -1$ otherwise.

-The goal is to enable the client to write Las Vegas variant in terms of the Monte Carlo variant $f$, so that the library only has to export one implementation of Rabin Karp.
+The goal is to enable the client to write Las Vegas variant in terms of the Monte Carlo variant $f$ so that the library only has to export one implementation of Rabin Karp.

 ## Rabin-Karp